 Taylor Wimpey Apprentice Bricklayer proves he's the top level

-This rising star has won first place in the Bricklaying WorldSkills UK National Qualifiers Competition 2016 placing him as number one in Scotland with his award recognised at a ceremony at The City of Glasgow College recently.
+This rising star has won first place in the Bricklaying WorldSkills UK National Qualifiers Competition 2016, placing him as number one in Scotland, with his award recognised at a recent ceremony at The City of Glasgow College recently.

 WorldSkills UK Competitions bring together apprentices and students from across the country to compete to be the best in their chosen skill.
 Designed by industry experts, the competitions assess an individual’s knowledge, practical skills and employability attributes against a set of strict criteria.
 Competitions enable apprentices and students to develop world-class skills.